 What is a vaginal birth after cesarean (VBAC)?

 If you and your doctor agree to try a VBAC, you will have what is called a "trial of labor after cesarean," or TOLAC.
-This means that you plan to go into labor with the goal to deliver vaginally.
-But as in any labor, it is hard to know if a VBAC will work.
+This means that you plan to go into labor with the goal to deliver through the birth canal.
+But as in any labor, it's hard to know if a VBAC will work.
 You still may need a C-section.
-About 25 out of 100 women who have a trial of labor need to have a C-section.
-This means about 75 out of 100 women who have a TOLAC deliver vaginally.footnote 1

-Having a vaginal birth after having a C-section can be a safe choice for most women.
-Whether it is right for you depends on several things, including why you had a C-section before and how many C-sections you've had.
-You and your doctor can talk about your risk for having problems during a trial of labor.
+Having a vaginal birth after having a C-section can be a safe choice.
+Whether it's right for you depends on several things, such as why you had a C-section before and how many C-sections you've had.
+Experts recommend having a VBAC in a hospital that can do an emergency C-section.

-The most serious risk of a trial of labor is that a C-section scar could come open during labor.
+The most serious risk of a VBAC is that a C-section scar could come open during a trial of labor.
 This is very rare.
-But when it does happen, it can be very serious for both the mother and the baby.
-The risk that a scar will tear open is very low during VBAC when you have just one low cesarean scar and your labor is not started with medicine.
-This risk is why VBAC is often only offered by hospitals that can do a rapid emergency C-section.
+But when it does happen, it can be very serious for you and the baby.
+The risk that a scar will tear open is very low during VBAC if you have just one low cesarean scar and your labor isn't started with medicine.
+This risk is why VBAC is often only offered by hospitals that can do an emergency C-section.

 Health Tools